perladvent/perldotcom/content/article/_pub_2001_11_15_creatingrss.md

 {
+   "categories" : "web",
+   "image" : null,
+   "title" : "Create RSS channels from HTML news sites", "date" : "2001-11-15T00:00:00-08:00",
    "tags" : [],
-   "slug" : "/pub/2001/11/15/creatingrss.html",
-   "description" : " Even if you haven't heard of the RSS acronym before, you're likely to have used RSS in the past.
-Whether through the slashboxes at slashdot or our own news summary at use.perl.org, the premise remains the same - RSS,...", "draft" : null,
-   "image" : null,
    "thumbnail" : "/images/_pub_2001_11_15_creatingrss/111-perlrss2.gif",
-   "date" : "2001-11-15T00:00:00-08:00",
-   "categories" : "web",
+   "draft" : null,
-   "title" : "Create RSS channels from HTML news sites", "authors" : [
+   "authors" : [
       "chris-ball"
-   ]
+   ],
+   "description" : " Even if you haven't heard of the RSS acronym before, you're likely to have used RSS in the past.
+Whether through the slashboxes at slashdot or our own news summary at use.perl.org, the premise remains the same - RSS,...", "slug" : "/pub/2001/11/15/creatingrss.html"
 }